Jason Momoa: Early life

+While in his teens, Momoa became a rock climber and boulderer when his mother took him to Custer State Park where Sylvan Lake and the Needles of South Dakota lie.

 Career

 At 19 years old, while living and working in Honolulu, Momoa decided to audition for the television series Baywatch Hawaii, in which he was cast as Jason Ioane (1999–2001).
+He was in the main cast on the 2004–2005 Fox drama North Shore as Frankie.

+In 2004, Momoa appeared in the film Johnson Family Vacation.
+From 2005 to 2009, Momoa appeared as Ronon in Stargate Atlantis, for which he learned martial arts.

-In addition to his appearances in Johnson Family Vacation (2004) and Stargate: Atlantis (2005–2009), Momoa was cast as Roman in four episodes of the comedy-drama television series The Game (2009).
+In 2009, he was cast as Roman in four episodes of the comedy-drama television series The Game (2009).
 He portrayed the title protagonist in Conan the Barbarian (2011), a reimagining of the 1982 film of the same name and a role made famous by Arnold Schwarzenegger.
-Momoa gained his role of Khal Drogo on HBO's Game of Thrones through his audition, in which he performed a Haka, one of many intimidating Māori dances traditionally used to convey a challenge to an opponent, or a welcome to a visitor.
+Momoa gained fame for his role of Khal Drogo on HBO's Game of Thrones.
+In his audition for the role, he performed a Haka, one of many intimidating Māori dances traditionally used to convey a challenge to an opponent, or a welcome to a visitor.

 Momoa directed and co-wrote Road to Paloma (2014), an American drama thriller film, together with writers Jonathan Hirschbein and Robert Homer Mollohan.
-The film stars Momoa, Sarah Shahi, Lisa Bonet, Michael Raymond-James, and Wes Studi.
+The film stars Momoa, Sarah Shahi, Lisa Bonet, Michael Raymond-James and Wes Studi.
 It premiered at the 2014 Sarasota Film Festival in April 2014.
 The film had a limited theatrical release on July 15, 2014, in New York City and Los Angeles and a VOD release.

 In March 2014, Momoa joined the dark comedy/thriller indie Sugar Mountain alongside Cary Elwes and Haley Webb; its principal photography was done in Alaska.
 He also starred as Phillip Kopus, a Ramapough Mountain Indian, on the SundanceTV drama series The Red Road (2014–2015).

 In June 2014, Momoa was reported to have been cast in the role of Arthur Curry / Aquaman, after he auditioned for Bruce Wayne / Batman.
 He first played the role in a cameo in the superhero film Batman v Superman: Dawn of Justice, marking Aquaman's live action film debut.
-Momoa played the character in a leading role in the 2017 ensemble film Justice League and its director's cut; Zack Snyder's Justice League.
+Momoa played the character in a leading role in the 2017 ensemble film Justice League and its director's cut, Zack Snyder's Justice League.
 He then starred in the Aquaman solo film, which was released in late 2018.
 He also reprised this role in The Lego Movie 2: The Second Part.